Hierarchical Stochastic Block Model for Community Detection in Multiplex Networks: Introduction

 Due to the ubiquity of multiplex network data, there is a critical need for developing realistic statistical models that can handle their complex structures.
-There has already been growing efforts in extending static (or single-layered) statistical network models to the multiplex setting \cite{mucha2010community}.
-Many statistical metrics have already been extended from basic notions such as degree and node centrality \cite{degree-centrality, structure} to the clustering coefficient and modularity~\cite{cozzo2013clustering, modulari-multiplex}.
-Popular latent space models~\cite{hoff:latent} have also been extended to dynamic~\cite{sarkar05a} and multiplex~\cite{gollini, salter-townshend2017} networks.
+There has already been growing efforts in extending static (or single-layered) statistical network models to the multiplex setting \citep{mucha2010community}.
+Many statistical metrics have already been extended from basic notions such as degree and node centrality \citep{degree-centrality, structure} to the clustering coefficient and modularity~\citep{cozzo2013clustering, modulari-multiplex}.
+Popular latent space models~\citep{hoff:latent} have also been extended to dynamic~\citep{sarkar05a} and multiplex~\citep{gollini, salter-townshend2017} networks.
 Based on such models, one can perform learning tasks such as link probability estimation or link prediction.

 Another task that has been extensively studied in single-layer networks is community detection, that is, clustering nodes into groups or communities.
-There have already been a few works proposing models or algorithms for community detection in multiplex and multilayer networks~\cite{mucha2010community,5992619,Kuncheva:2015,Wilson:2017:CEM,de2017community,bhattacharyya2018spectral}.
-The general strategy adopted is to either transform a multiplex network into a static one and then apply the existing community detection algorithms, or extend a model from static networks to the multiplex setting.
+There have already been a few works proposing models or algorithms for community detection in multiplex and multilayer networks~\citep{mucha2010community,5992619,Kuncheva:2015,Wilson:2017:CEM,de2017community,bhattacharyya2018spectral}.
+The general strategy adopted is to either transform a multiplex network into a single-layer and then apply the existing community detection algorithms, or extend a model from static networks to the multiplex setting.
 One of the key shortcomings of many existing methods is that communities across different layers are assumed to be the same, which is clearly restrictive and often unrealistic.
-Instead, there is interest in monitoring or exploring how the communities vary across different layers or evolve across different time points.
+Instead, there is interest in monitoring or exploring how the communities vary across different layers.
+Note that there is a literature on community detection for dynamic or temporal networks mainly through developing a dynamic stochastic block model or a dynamic spectral clustering algorithm, see e.g., \cite{Liu927}, \cite{pensky2019} and \cite{matias2017}, which typically require smoothing networks over time thus assuming networks are observed over a significant number of time points.